Sony’s new Alpha 6000 is the fastest camera in the world

 If speed were all the Alpha 6000 had going for it, we’d look impressed then go back to our trusty old DSLR.
 But that’s far from the case.

 For starters, it’s a great looking camera: small, light and solid, with a nicely sized grip.
 In fact, it looks almost identical to the NEX-7, which it will presumably replace.
-But then the NEX-7 was a fantastic camera (read our full review to find out why), so that’s no bad thing.
+But then the NEX-7 was a fantastic camera, so that’s no bad thing.
 Controls are plentiful – you get two control dials and seven customisable buttons – and there’s space round the back for a tiltable 3in screen and electronic viewfinder.

 The latter is another win for the Alpha 6000.
 It’s a big and bright OLED affair which adjusts what you’re seeing as conditions change; ramp up that exposure and your view will alter accordingly.
 No, your DSLR can’t do that yet.